Python: Preparing Python and Flask for production deployment

 python app.py

-You can run your server in development mode using make dev (or simply make), and in production mode using make prod.
+You can start the server in development mode with make dev (or just make), or in production mode with make prod.